 Owner Shana Dandeniya makes a point of relying on local businesses and is especially keen to support home-based entrepreneurs such as bakers.
 The tea comes from a local organic tea estate, and the café has a great sustainability policy:If you bring your own containers for takeout you receive a 10 percent discount.
 The atmosphere is lovely and lighthearted and the food is fun and inventive.
 My lime juice came with a watermelon ice lolly, crushed ice and salt round the rim like a margarita.
 That plus my mango and halloumi salad came to less than

 Shopping: From lunch, a short walk past the Cricket Club brings you to the Good Market (Nuga Tree Car Park, 14 Philip Gunawardena Mawatha), which has stalls selling everything from natural cosmetics to cotton clothing to an array of interesting fruits, vegetables and groceries.
 It is a popular place that has grown from an initial 32 vendors to 340, and has recently expanded into the town of (The website is a hub for suppliers selling everything from upcycled products to cacti and lists some fascinating ventures including paper made from invasive plants.)
-If you’re not in Colombo on a Saturday, there is a
+If you’re not in Colombo on a Saturday, there is a permanent shop on site.

 A hand loom business might initially seem a little tame for Colombo, but Selyn (102 Fife Rd, Colombo 00500) has grown from a handful of workers to five factories, sixteen rural workshops and over 1,000 employees in villages across the North and East of the country.
 Established 16 years ago by lawyer Sandra Wanduragala to provide rural women with a way to earn their own income in the male-dominated Sri Lankan society.
 Today it is a thriving, sustainable business, registered with the World Fairtrade Organisation.
 Employees get help with childcare, and flexible hours.
 Their airy store sells bright home textiles and beautiful children’s toys, cotton fabrics and even a range of bridal wear.